Flummoxed by phonics? Here’s the what, why and how of phonics to help guide you and your child.

 Your child’s reception year is the time when they will learn a lot of phonics fast!
 Schools use lots of different phonics programmes and systems – some common ones are Jolly Phonics, Read Write Inc, Big Cat, Bug Club and Oxford Reading Tree.
 So the exact order in which different letter sounds are introduced may vary depending on the scheme your child’s school is using.
 But most of the phonic schemes used in school are based on the Government’s own guidance, which is called Letters and Sounds.

-Letters and Sounds is broken up into five Phases.
-Phase 1 is the nursery stage, where children learn to listen out for sounds and patterns, and copy them.
+Letters and Sounds are broken up into five Phases.
+Phase 1 is the nursery stage, where children learn to listen out for sounds and patterns and copy them.

 Children normally start on Phase 2 near the start of their first year at school.
 This is when most of the letters of the alphabet are introduced.
 Children learn the letters’ names, and they also learn one common sound for each letter of the alphabet.
 So for instance, the letter ‘c’ is introduced with a hard ‘c’ sound as in ‘cup’, not the soft sound it has in ‘ice’.
 And children learn a short sound for each vowel (a, e, i, o and u) – as in ‘hat’, ‘pet’, ‘dip’, ‘pot’ and ‘mug’.